 The purpose of the AP course in statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Students are exposed to four broad conceptual themes.
+Students are exposed to four broad conceptual themes: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Graphing calculators are used daily as a technique for solving problems as well as to help students better visualize the concepts of Statistics.